Create and share content with the help of a comprehensive set of writing tools.Free to try

 Microsoft Word is a free download for Android or iOS, but you can only view documents.
 To create or edit docs, you'll have to pay for Office 365.

-What does Microsoft Word do?
+Microsoft Word FAQs

 You can download a free one-month copy of Word as part of an Office 365 trial.
 The trial version gives you full access to all the Office 365 apps and features.